Last updated on August 21st, 2024

 However, research suggests that autism develops from a combination of genetic and non-genetic, or environmental, influences.
 These influences appear to increase the risk of developing autism.

 Some studies indicate that rare gene changes or mutations may be a factor, as well as certain environmental causes.
-It’s also important to note that autism is not caused by vaccines or bad parenting, debunking some common misconceptions.

 On the other hand, narcissism, specifically Narcissistic Personality Disorder (NPD), is a personality disorder thought to be shaped by a complex interplay of genetic, neurobiological, and environmental factors.